ILLIXR/ILLIXR/README.md

 <SUP>1</SUP> Source is hosted in an external repository under the [ILLIXR project][7].
 <BR><SUP>2</SUP> Source is in the main ILLIXR [repository][38] under plugins.

-We continue to add more components (new components and new implementations).
+We continue to refine and add new components and implementations.
 Many of the current components of ILLIXR were developed by domain experts and obtained from publicly available repositories.
 They were modified for one or more of the following reasons: fixing compilation, adding features,